iPlantCollaborativeOpenSource/irods_connection_counter/README.md

 -l for connections by hour
 -m for connections by minute

+-i "name1,name2,name3" for users you want to ignore

-By default, the log will output connections by second
+By default, the log will output connections by second and will count all users in the file

 #Output
 The script will create an output folder for each individual .log file titled <name of log>_parser_output.